Tallinn

 Kadriorg Castle, Tallinn

-This is an elegant baroque castle built in 1718 by the Russian Tsar Peter the Great.
-It is said that the Tsar laid the foundation stone for the summer castle itself, which together with the castle garden was laid out by the Italian Niccolo Michetti.
+Kadriorg Castle is an elegant baroque castle that was built in 1718 by the Russian Tsar Peter the Great.
+It is said that the tsar himself laid the foundation stone for the summer palace, which, together with the palace garden, was laid out by the Italian Niccolo Michetti.
+The style is clearly inspired by the large buildings the tsar had completed in the capital Saint Petersburg.

-Tallinn’s late Gothic medieval town hall is one of the city’s landmarks and is one of the country’s finest buildings.
-The town hall dates from the 13th century, but in 1402-1404 it was converted into the building of today.
+Tallinn’s late Gothic medieval town hall is one of the city’s landmarks and ranks among the country’s finest buildings.
+The town hall dates from the 13th century, but in 1402-1404 it was rebuilt into today’s building, which is Northern Europe’s finest monumental town hall construction from that time.

 St Olaf's Church, Tallinn

-Tallinn Cathedral is Estonia’s most important Protestant church, and it is one of three still functioning medieval churches in the city.
-Its full name is the Virgin Mary Cathedral and it has a beautiful interior.
+Tallinn Cathedral is Estonia’s most important Protestant church, and it is one of three still-functioning medieval churches in the city.
+Its full name is Jomfru Maria Domkirke/Neitsi Maarja Piiskoplik Toomkirik.

 Alexander Nevsky Cathedral, Tallinn

-With its 314 meters/1,030 feet in height, the Tallinn TV Tower is an impressive construction.
-The tower was built in the years 1975-1980 in connection with the Olympic Games in the Soviet Union in 1980, which was also partly held in Tallinn.
+With its 314 meters in height, the Tallinn TV Tower is an impressive sight.
+The tower was built in the years 1975-1980 in connection with the Soviet Union’s holding of the Olympic Games in 1980.
+Tallinn laid water for sailing competitions, and the TV tower had to distribute the TV and radio signals.

 Other Attractions